ncats/mawa-training-materials/session_1/session_1.md

 ![data_import_and_export](full/data_import_and_export.png)

-You will see all available datafiles from the `input` folder listed in the "Available input data on NIDAP" table in the top left.
-To load datafiles for analysis from NIDAP to MAWA, select the datafiles you want to load by clicking on the checkboxes in the "Selected" column and "Load selected NIDAP input data" button.
+You will see all available datafiles from the `input` folder listed in the "📂 Available input data on NIDAP" table in the top left.
+To load datafiles for analysis from NIDAP to MAWA, select the datafiles you want to load by clicking on the checkboxes in the Selected column and "Load selected NIDAP input data" button.

 While the data are being transferred (typically takes a few seconds), you will see the app partially grayed out and "RUNNING..." message in the top right.
 This is typical behavior while an operation is running in the app.
 Generally, you should not interrupt the process by pressing the Stop button in the top right:

 ![app_running](full/app_running.png)

-After the data have been transferred, you will see the datafiles listed in the "Input data in MAWA" table in the top right:
+After the data have been transferred, you will see the datafiles listed in the "📂 Input data in MAWA" table in the top right:

 ![input_data_in_mawa](reduced/input_data_in_mawa.png)